 Among other things and vicissitudes in his life, Orwell was in the Indian Imperial Police because he did not have the financial means to go to university.
 Lived in Paris y London, teaching as a school teacher and working as a secondhand bookstore assistant in hampstead heath, in London.
 But he ended up being a reporter, participating in the Spanish civil war, he worked for the Oriental Service full with the BBC and was a columnist and literary editor for the magazine Tribune.

 His best-known works, and which are still valid today, are undoubtedly those mentioned 1984 y Rebelion on the farm, clear analysis and criticism of the troubled times he lived, where imperialism and totalitarianism abounded.
-But there are also other titles like No white in Paris and London o The days of Burma.
+But there are also other titles like No white in Paris and London The days of Burma.

 Snippets and phrases